Decoding generalised hyperoctahedral groups and asymptotic analysis of correctible error patterns: Introduction

 \section{Introduction}

 Sets, or groups, of permutations may be used as error-correcting codes, with permutations in list form as the codewords, and the usual Hamming distance.
 This idea goes back to the 1970s, for instance to the papers of Blake \cite{Blake74} and Blake, Cohen and Deza \cite{BlakeCohenDeza79}.
-More recently, there has been a resurgence of interest in such codes because of a potential application to ``powerline communications'', where electrical power cables are used to transmit data as well as electricity.
+Subsequently, there has been a resurgence of interest in such codes because of a potential application to ``powerline communications'', where electrical power cables are used to transmit data as well as electricity.
 For instance, the 2004 paper by Chu, Colbourn and Dukes \cite{ChuColbournDukes04} gives a description of this, and some constructions for suitable codes, while a more general survey can be found in Huczynska's 2006 paper \cite{Huczynska06}.
+More recently, permutation codes have been applied to ``flash memory'' data storage devices (see the 2010 paper of Tamo and Schwartz \cite{TamoSchwartz10}).

 In \cite{ecpg}, the first author gives a decoding algorithm which works for arbitrary permutation groups when used as codes in this way.
 In \cite{btubb}, he considers certain families of permutation groups in more detail.
 In order to describe the case we are interested in in this paper, we need the following background material.